Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander.md

 * Green LED (for short time): Received data for its channels and is drawing.

 ## Application

+{{% notice warning %}}
+Before proceeding with this example, make sure that you have a Raspberry Pi prepared to execute Java code with JBang as [explained here](https://pi4j.com/examples/jbang/).
+{{% /notice %}}

 Jeff Vyduna and Ben Hencke of ElectroMage, the creators of Pixelblaze, provided example Java code for this project.
 The serial data format is [documented on GitHub](https://github.com/simap/pixelblaze_output_expander/tree/v3.x).
 What the code is doing in short: